 The Turtle Beach Elite 800s are the most expensive headphones that Turtle Beach offers, coming at a $299 asking price.

-Despite this, the extra features that the headphones offer push them to justify this cost.
-The wireless functionality, magnetic charging stand, and true DTS 7.1 surround sound make these headphones feature rich in the best way.
+Despite this, the extra features that the headphones offer to push them to justify this cost.
+The wireless functionality, magnetic charging stand, and true DTS 7.1 surround sound make these headphones feature-rich in the best way.

 However, those who are looking for a superb overall listening experience will be sorely disappointed.
 This pair of headphones, while excellent for gaming in features, does not meet the standard set by other headphone manufacturers.